mbrt/blog-src/001-ripgrep-code-review/notes.md

 Suggestions:

-* instead of depending directly on `search_stream` it would have been better to move the common parts into a separate parent module.
+* instead of depending directly on `search_stream` it would have been better to move the common parts into a separate parent or utility module.

 out.rs
 ------